 One ingredient that you may not necessarily associate with Italian dishes is the humble eggplant.
 Known in Italian as melanzane, with its soft, creamy texture and mild flavor, it’s a feature of many Italian recipes.
 It’s particularly good as a meat substitute if you’re looking for vegetarian recipes, though it is often eaten with meat as well.

 If you’re interested in trying some authentic Italian eggplant dishes, you’re in the right place.
-In this article, we’re going to run through 15 awesome Italian eggplant recipes that you can make at home.
+You’ll find these classic creations at some of the best restaurants in Italy.
+But we’re going to run through 15 awesome Italian eggplant recipes that you can make at home.
 One note before we begin; if you see the word “aubergine” in some of these recipes, don’t worry.
 That’s just the British English term for eggplant.

 The classic parmigiana, known as the parmesan in the English-speaking world, is a traditional southern Italian dish claimed by several regions, including Calabria, Sicily, and Campania.